From the „One man show“ to the world marketleader in Full Size Cables

 The graduate engineer Bruno Rixen, an addicted water-skier always asked himself why this magnificent sport is not that popular.
 A market research showed that waterskiing had two big disadvantages: very expensive and fewer opportunities with very long waiting time.

 The idea of a water-ski cableway was born and had to be realised.
 After spending a lot of time and money on prototypes during two years, there was no way back.
-In the year 1961 Bruno Rixen founded his company “RIXEN SEILBAHNEN”.
+In the year 1961 Bruno Rixen founded his first company “RIXEN SEILBAHNEN”.
 Additional to the technical challenges there have been early financial difficulties to cope with.
 But Bruno Rixen kept on inventing and developing – as he took his power from the feeling of success and his pleasure in waterskiing.

-Pantented and finances
+Patents and finances

 37 Inventions had been sorted, controlled and patented.
 The finances in those years had been limited so as a result the protection by patent was mainly used for the two cable principle and the starting-principle.
 Only the two cable principle allows the skier or wakeboarder to swing out on both sides of the cable and ride far away from the cable – under full traction.
 Even he can let out the handle without causing derailing.